TrentBrunson/Election_Analysis/README.md

 These are saved in the election_results.txt file.

 ### Analysis
-Request was for vote counts by county to assess voter turnout.
+Additional request was for vote counts by county to assess voter turnout.

+Denver county had the largest total number of voters show up on election day, with 306,055 votes.

 Further questions need to be answered to evaluate voter turnout.
 Contextualizing the data with voter-eligible and registered-voter populations or incorporating key data points in a longitudinal study will help to